 Here at Safely Travelled we want to ensure that every journey a child takes can be as safe as possible.
 But equally we also want to consider the impact on the environment that car seats have, being predominantly made of rigid, bulky plastic.
-To that end we are working hard to ensure that
+To that end we are working hard with the manufacturers such that you always have three options enabling you to:

 - You can buy spare parts for all the car seats that we sell.
 So if anything breaks, you can replace it rather than throw the seat away.